 What is Companion Planting?

-Companion planting is a gardening technique that involves planting two or more different crops in close proximity in order to help the other plant out in certain ways.
-The term “companion planting” can also refer to the practice of intercropping, which is similar but not exactly the same.
+Companion planting is a method that involves planting two or more different crops in close proximity in order to help the other plant out in certain ways.
+The term “companion planting” can also refer to the practice of intercropping, which is kind of similar but not exactly the same.

 When planting herbs, it is important to choose plants that will thrive in the same conditions.
 Some herbs, such as lavender, prefer full sun and well-drained soil.
 Others, such as mint, are more tolerant of shade and moist conditions.